sachinsenal0x64/hifi/README.md

 - Tidal subscribers who don’t like the official app and want more client options.

-- Anyone who want to try Tidal before making a commitment.
+- Anyone who want to try Tidal music before making a commitment.

 - Anyone who wants to listen to hifi-res lossless audio.